SoniaPrabhakaran/Sales-Performance-Dashboard/README.md

 - Records: 9,994 sales transactions (2014–2017).
 - Attributes: Orders, Customers, Products, Regions, Markets, Shipping, Profitability.

+## ⚠️ Note
+The dataset used in this project has been placed inside the **`data/`** folder.
+Please do not move or rename this file outside the folder, as the Python scripts reference it using the path:

 ## Key Insights

 - **Seasonality Matters** → Q4 consistently drives peak sales, suggesting promotional campaigns should be concentrated here.